 Understanding where to locate and seal blower door test common air leaks is important to ensure that a new construction home will meet the stringent requirements of the IECC and IRC code for maximum air leakage rates.
 Scott Home Inspection has performed hundreds of blower door tests on new residential homes, remodel-addition projects, and as a component of our energy audit services.
 We have a solid understanding of where the common leaks occur.

 Before you start, it is important to understand what a blower door test is, and when you need a blower door test done on your project.
-Our blower door testing article will explain the process, and the IECC code requirements.
+Our blower door testing page will explain the process, and the IECC code requirements.
 The use of Infra-red scans can help determine the location and severity of leakage occurring.

 Blower Door Test Common Air Leaks: